raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-In the case of the inactivity timeout, the handling of the received value is a little more subtle, though the meaning of the inactivity timeout is unchanged --- it still indicates the maximum permissible time allowed without activity on a DSO Session.
+In the case of the inactivity timeout, the handling of the received value is a little more subtle, though the meaning of the inactivity timeout is unchanged --- it still indicates the maximum permissible time allowed without useful activity on a DSO Session.
 The act of receiving the message containing the DSO Keepalive TLV does not itself reset the inactivity timer.
 The time elapsed since the last useful activity on this DSO Session is unaffected by exchange of DSO Keepalive messages.